dwysocki/gracedb-server/admin_doc/source/new_gracedb_instance.rst

     pip install django-debug-toolbar
     pip install django-debug-panel
     pip install Django==1.8.11
-    pip install ligo-lvalert
+    pip install ligo-lvalert --pre
     pip install ligo-lvalert-overseer

 You may find that you need to install additional packages during the testing process.
+Note that the ``--system-site-packages`` is necessary in order for the system install of ``python-glue`` to be available inside the virtual environment.
-Note that we ask for specific version numbers of some packages.
+Also note that we ask for specific version numbers of some packages.
 Also, the ordering of these commands matters, since packages such as ``django-guardian`` will try to pull in the very latest version of Django.
 So if we really want Django 1.8, we have to ask for that one *after* installing the third-party